soutrikmachine/purple-mae-agent/README.md

 refinement layers are active, their outputs are filtered through M1–M5 sanitisers, so violations cannot escape regardless of model behaviour.

-The agent runs in pure-strategy mode at **$0 cost and ~5–10 minutes** for a full 50-game benchmark, or in LLM-refined mode at $0.30–$13 and 30 min – 4 h depending on model.
+The agent runs in pure-strategy mode or in LLM-refined mode.
 It speaks A2A on port 9009 against the green's `RemoteNegotiator` protocol, and ships with an Amber manifest for one-step submission to the AgentBeats leaderboard.

 ---